 - Make dough.
 In a large bowl, whisk together 2 cups flour, 1/2 cup sugar, and 2 teaspoons baking powder.
 Mix 1/2 cup cold butter in with a pastry cutter, whisk, or use your hands until it's crumbly and combined.

 - Add wet ingredients.
-Stir in 2/3 cup heavy cream, 1/2 lemon zest, and lemon juice just until combined and a thick dough forms.
+Stir in 2/3 cup heavy cream, zest of 1/2 lemon, and 1 Tablespoon lemon juice just until combined and a thick dough forms.
 If the dough is too dry, add 1 more Tablespoon cream.
 Gently fold or press in raspberries.

 - Bake 12 to 15 minutes, or until lightly golden around the edges.
-Let cool 5 minutes on the baking sheet before transferring to a wire rack to cool completely.
+Let cool 5 minutes on the baking sheet before transferring to a wire rack to cool completely, about 25 minutes.

 Glaze